 Texture wise they all feel surprisingly rough to the touch while in the pan but at £3 for a massive 7.5g of product I don’t think we can expect them to be as finely milled as high-end powder highlighters like those from MAC or Becca.

-There is a fourth shade in the range (‘Radiant Cashmere’) but unfortunately I haven’t found it in stock anywhere to swatch it or purchase it.
-Guessing from the images online I would think it would fall somewhere in between ‘Shimmering Pink and ‘Opalescent Amber’.
+There is a fourth shade in the range (‘Radiant Cashmere’) but I haven’t found it in stock anywhere to swatch it or purchase it.
+I was lucky enough to get these ones as part of a multi-buy offer.
+Just guessing from the images online I would think it would fall somewhere in between ‘Shimmering Pink and ‘Opalescent Amber’.